hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 ### The residual bypasses

-A required organization has exactly four ways in that do not involve its identity provider, and they are all deliberate:
+A required organization has exactly five ways in that do not involve its identity provider, and they are all deliberate:

 1. **Exemptions**, one per member, listed on the members tab.
 2. **Organization API keys**, which authenticate as the organization.
 This is the audited automation exception; enforcement constrains and monitors it but cannot close it.
 3. **Personal API keys**, unless the organization chose to block them.
 4. **Break-glass** on the billing and SSO settings screens, audited and mailed.
+5. **Readme URLs.** A private package's readme renders on a separate host that never receives your Hexpm session cookie, so the package page signs a URL for it after taking its own authorization decision, and signs one for each image the readme contains.
+That URL renders that one readme for thirty minutes to anyone holding it.
+Nothing about it is checked against enforcement, the session it was minted from, or the member's membership, and reaching a readme this way is not audited.
+It carries no other access: one package, one version, and the images in that readme.

-There is no fifth.
+There is no sixth.
 If you are evaluating Hexpm against a compliance requirement, this is the list.
 Leaving the organization is open on the same break-glass terms and audited the same way, but it is not on the list: it takes the member's access away rather than giving them any.

 ### Offboarding